Kiss Kiss (Chris Brown song): Music video

 The Graham Center at the Florida International University was used as a filming location.

 The music video for "Kiss Kiss" was shot at Florida International University's University Park campus, in Miami, Florida.
 It was directed by Brown and frequent collaborator Erik White.
-Singer K. Michelle makes a cameo in the video. " Kiss Kiss" premiered on BET's 106 & Park on August 30, 2007.
+Singer K. Michelle makes a cameo in the video. " Kiss Kiss" premiered on MTV TRL on August 30, 2007.
 It received a nomination at the 2008 MTV Video Music Awards for"Best Choreography, but lost to Gnarls Barkley's "Run".
 In 2007, it was voted first on MTV's 27 Essential R&B Songs of 2007.

 In the video, Brown plays two different versions of himself, a nerd and a jock, both trying to get the attention of a pretty girl who also attends the college.
 The jock side of Brown is constantly picking on the nerdy Brown around the girl, thinking it will impress her, whereas the nerdy Brown is always being nice to her.
 In one scene of the video the jock Brown is playing football in a field by the school, while the nerdy Brown is attempting to talk to the girl.
 The jock Brown seeing this runs and tackles the nerdy Brown to the ground.
 At the end of the video the two Browns are standing in front of their cars in the parking lot.
 The girl comes up, passes the jock Brown and kisses the nerdy Brown and proceeds to get in his vehicle, while the jock looks on, bewildered.